English Language Specialist

 In 1992, I interviewed for a US government-funded English Teaching Fellowship.
 When asked for my location preference, I selected three corners of the world: Ecuador, Iceland, and Mozambique.
 I landed the fellowship in Mozambique, mostly because I was willing to work in a country that was at war.
 Plus, I was fluent in Spanish, which is similar to Portuguese, so they hoped I’d be able to transfer my L2 skills to another romance language.
 Having worked abroad successfully as a Peace Corps Volunteer in my second language also added to their selection decision.

 Teaching conditions at the university were challenging: no window panes or screens to keep the dust out, sometimes no running water to wash hands or flush toilets, frequent power outages, and large classes (100+).
 Most importantly, any form of transportation was limited.
 Given these hardships, one must wonder why anyone would want to work there.
 I knew from my Peace Corps experience that no matter how much I put into a job like this, I’d gain more from it; I strongly believe I have.
 Besides learning the language, I was immersed as a minority for the first time which was a humbling experience.
-Not only was I one of the few Caucasian teachers, I was also the only American teaching at the university.
+Not only was I one of the few Caucasian teachers, but I was also the only American teaching at the university.
 Mozambique was a socialist/communist country undergoing political change.
 The university received visiting professors from Russia, Cuba, and the former Eastern bloc countries.
 Hence, I was also in a political minority coming from a democratic nation.